 The first method involved the serial setup tool.
 This required using the provided adapter to connect the RS-232C port of the server device to the serial port of the PC.
 Then, the Serial Setup Tool on the installation CD finished the connection process.

 Users have to be conversant with basic Linux commands from the SSD/Linux default install, however.
-Once I got up to speed with the handy list provided at the vendor’s Web site, testing was a breeze.
+Once I got up to speed with the handy list provided on the vendor’s website, testing was a breeze.